agilogy/agilogy-blog/_drafts/2022-07-01-writing-a-pbt-ibrary-1.md

 I feel like doing that: writing a property based testing library.
 There are many reasons, but I'd like to avoid unnecessary spoilers.
 I've used Scalatest (in Scala) and Kotest (in Kotlin) and I've learned a lot of those fine libraries.
 At the same time, I've seen things I'd like to improve and I feel like it will be fun to try to write one such library from scracth and tell the world about what I learn in the way...

 You may already know about property based testing and maybe even used it.
 Or this may be a new concept to you.
-I hope whatever your situation is, this will be an interesting lecture, as we dive into such an interesting problem.
+I hope whatever your situation is, this will be an interesting read, as we dive into such an interesting problem.

 ## Property based testing: an introduction

 Our statement will be: We want to generate hundreds or thousands of random tests cases automatically with which to test our software instead of testing using hardcoded examples.
 Whenever our library finds a test case that fails, we want it to search for the simplest test case that still fails, and provide a clear, concise error message about what failed.

-When you use random data for test inputs and initial states, you get results that you can predict.
+When you use random data for test inputs and initial states, you get results that you can't foresee.
 Therefore, you can't write a test that expects a particular result or end state.
 The assertions you need to do depend on the test data randomly generated.
 We say you are checking properties.

 Here you have an example of one such property: